Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: ALE ADER-DG methods on degenerate spacetime geometries

-\textbf{Predictor step on control volumes.} The predictor step of the explicit ALE ADER-DG scheme on non-degenerate control volumes remains essentially the same as the one described in Section \ref{sec.predictor}.
+The predictor step of the explicit ALE ADER-DG scheme on non-degenerate control volumes remains essentially the same as the one described in Section \ref{sec.predictor}.
 The only difference is the possible non-quadrilateral concave structure of some control volumes $C_i^n$ that should be accounted during the numerical integration.
 Thus, we can easily apply \eqref{eqn.predictor} to obtain each predictor $q_i^n$, $i = 1,\dots, N_e$.